 Feeling Blue: How to Help Your Kids Through the Holidays

-2020 has been a challenging year for almost everybody in the U.S., but kids especially may be feeling blue this year, between virtual learning, social distancing, and a general upheaval of normal life.
-Add to this mix colder, darker weather and a lack of outdoor time and you’ve got the perfect recipe for a tough time getting through the festive season — which in some cases might even lead to holiday depression.
+What happens when you mix colder, darker weather and a lack of outdoor time?
+It's the perfect recipe for feeling blue.
+Many families experience a tough time getting through the festive season, and in some cases might even lead to holiday depression.

-We know this time of year can be hard even when we’re not in the middle of a pandemic, so we’ve put together some pointers to help you support your kids right now.
+We know this time of year can be hard for kids and parents alike, so we’ve put together some pointers to help you support your kids right now.

 Stick to a Routine